Blog Post

 3. Designing for Emotion by Aarron Walter

 “I mostly read blogs and articles about design and development, but one series I would recommend looking into is A Book Apart.
-The majority of the books are about design and development, but they also cover more traditional marketing topics like content strategy and public speaking.
+The majority of the books are about design and development, but they also cover more traditional marketing efforts and topics like content strategy and public speaking.
 If you’re looking to learn a new skill, this series is great because the bite-size series format allows you to focus on one topic at a time and figure out what path you want to continue down before diving deeper.”

 - Jess McCormick, Lead Front End Designer